|Date of Birth||17 Oct 1979|

 One more year at the top

-Kimi Raikkonen is Ferrari’s most recent world champion; he won his first and as yet, only, world title in 2007 with Ferrari.
+Kimi Raikkonen is Ferrari’s most recent world champion; he won his first and as yet, only, world title in 2007 with the Scuderia.

-He quit the sport at the end of 2009, after being outperformed by his then Ferrari teammate, Felipe Massa, and turned his attention to the World Rally Championship.
+He quit Formula One at the end of 2009, after being outperformed by his then Ferrari teammate, Felipe Massa, and turned his attention to the World Rally Championship.
 But he surprised many by returning two years later with Lotus – and was straight back on the pace.

 That impressive form continued in 2013, with the Finn winning the season opener in Australia before recording a further seven podium finishes.
 When Lotus’ form dipped towards the end of the season, Raikkonen signed for a second stint at Ferrari, this time alongside Fernando Alonso.